Download App

 Description

 A medium-sized species of frog reaching up to 6 cm in body length.
 It has a grey, brown, reddish-brown or yellow-brown back, often with pale brown mottling.
 There is often a thin black stripe from behind the eye to the arm.
 The belly is white, and the male has a white throat.
 The pupil is horizontal, and the iris is red in the upper half, and silver in the lower half.
-The armpits, groin, and back of the thighs are black, with bright yellow or orange patches.
-Fingers are one-third webbed and toes are nearly fully webbed, both with large discs.
+The armpits, groin, and back of the thigs are glossy brown or black, with bright yellow or orange patches.
+Fingers are one-third webbed, and toes are nearly fully webbed, both with large discs.
+The distribution of this species was previously considered to extend into northern WA and the Top End of the NT, but recent research involving the Australian Museum and including analysis of FrogID recordings (published October 2023) has revealed the western populations to be a distinct species, Litoria ridibunda.

 Breeding Biology

-Eggs are laid singly, or in small clusters under the surface of the water near the edges of permanent ponds or temporarily flooded areas.
-Tadpoles can reach a total length of up to nearly 10 cm and are yellow or brown in colour, sometimes with bright red dots on the tail.
+This species breeds in a wide variety of habitats, including woodlands, forests, rural, and urban habitats.
+Breeding mostly occurs on the edges of permanent ponds or temporarily flooded areas.
+Eggs are laid singly, or in small clusters under the surface of the water.
+Tadpoles can reach a total length of up to nearly 10 cm, and are yellow or brown in colour, sometimes with bright red dots on the tail.
 They often remain at the surface of water bodies, and take around two months to develop into frogs.
-Breeds during spring and summer after rain.
+Breeding occurs during spring and summer, during the Australian Monsoon Tropics wet season.

 Similar Species